-6. Awareness
+6.Awareness

-All ABP employees have been made aware of the Modern Slavery Act 2015 and the new ABP Anti-Slavery & Human Trafficking Policy and guidance has been issued in relation to these, which will also be available to all new employees.
+ABP's employees have been made aware of the Modern Slavery Act 2015 and the ABP Anti-Slavery & Human Trafficking Policy and guidance has been issued in relation to these, which is also available to all new employees.
 We recognise that the risk of modern slavery is ongoing and as such, ABP will keep under review the guidance that it provides to its employees and the need for more detailed training that may in the future need to be provided to relevant individuals in the business.